-Sam is a board member of the Pennsylvania-based charity PathwaysPA.
+Sam is vice chairperson of the board of directors of the Pennsylvania-based charity PathwaysPA.

 On the personal side, Sam loves cycling and has biked over 2000 miles across the U.S.; helps teach a class on real estate development, where he talks about bankruptcy and foreclosure and judges the class presentations; and is 2/3rds through the book 101 Whiskeys to Try.